komparo/rosetta-pipeline/frameworks.md

 - File size.
 Examples: nextflow
 - Content (such as a digest).
 Examples: Cromwell, snakemake (for scripts), nextflow (when specified)

-Only the latter provides full reproducibility and can be used for any type of input.
+Only the latter ensures full reproducibility and can be used for any type of input.
 However, for large data it can be computationally expensive to compare the content.

+Caching can be enabled by default (for example: snakemake), or should be enabled through the user interface (for example: nextflow).

 ## Provenance